coweal/course/docs/scaling/thank_you.md

 ---
 layout: default
 title: Thank you!
-parent: Community 101.
-The essentials one needs to know before launching a community
+parent: Scaling.
+Grow your community
 ---

 ## Thank you for taking the time to study the course.
 I hope you enjoyed it!